 Elena Rose is the Executive Director of P4I.
-She is also Counsellor, Infrastructure, at the Australian Embassy in Bangkok, where she works closely with Australian embassies and high commissions throughout the region to implement P4I, drive a whole-of-government approach to infrastructure development in Southeast Asia, and engage with Australia’s Indo-Pacific partners.
+Elena is also the Counsellor, Infrastructure, at the Australian Embassy in Thailand.
+She works with Australian embassies and high commissions across the region to implement P4I, as well as with partner governments and ASEAN to support quality economic infrastructure that drives sustainable, inclusive and resilient growth in Southeast Asia.

-Elena has over 10 years’ experience in the public sector focusing on strategic policy, Australia’s engagement in the ASEAN region and Australian development programs.
-While with the Department of Prime Minister and Cabinet, she focused on Northeast Asia, and on regional and economic architecture, including ASEAN and the G20.
-In the Department of Foreign Affairs and Trade, she has worked primarily on ASEAN, Australia’s Indo-Pacific agenda, geo-economics and as First Secretary, Development, at Australia’s Embassy in Jakarta.
+Elena has over 15 years’ experience in the public sector focusing on strategic policy, Australia’s engagement in Asia and development.
+While with the Department of Prime Minister and Cabinet, she worked on Northeast Asia, ASEAN and the G20.
+Since joining the Department of Foreign Affairs and Trade, Elena has focused on Australia’s Indo-Pacific agenda, geo-economics and ASEAN, and was posted to the Australian Embassy in Indonesia.

-Prior to joining the Australian Public Service, Elena worked and studied abroad with the World Bank, the United Nations and non-government organisations in Singapore, Cambodia and the United States.
+Prior to joining the Australian Public Service, Elena worked with organisations including the World Bank and the United Nations in Cambodia, Singapore and the United States.

-Elena is admitted to practice law in the Australian Capital Territory, and holds a dual Masters in Law from New York University and the National University of Singapore.
+Elena is a graduate of The Australian National University, Sciences Po and the Hague Academy of International Law.
+She is admitted to practice law in Australia, and holds a dual Masters in Law from New York University and the National University of Singapore.

 Gary Ellem is the Head of P4I’s Regional Engagement.
 Gary has 20 years’ experience in managing Australian development assistance programs in Southeast Asia, most recently in Indonesia, the Philippines and Cambodia.
 This has involved working in complex reform environments, including in infrastructure governance.